Shellywell123/SKanimATE/README.md

 python3 make_gifs.py
 ```
 GIFs will appear in `Images/gifs/`
-(Tricks orientations are with respect to Regular stance)
+(Tricks orientations are all animated with respect to Regular stance)

 ### Features in continuous development

- - skateboard shape
+ - skateboard component shapes
- - ollie motion
+ - N/ollie motion
  - flip duration to catch time duration
+ - rendering of model parts overlapping incorrectly, may move from matplotlib to mayavi
+ - want to animate shoes to better illustrate stance
+ - goofy/switch/fakie to be added